News & Updates for Parents

 The Office of Parental Engagement is committed to providing families across the Commonwealth with information about educational opportunities, the latest resources, and updates from the VDOE.

-Is your student planning on taking an Advanced Placement,
+Is your child planning to take an Advanced Placement, International

 Virginia Launches Online VQB5 Portal to Help Families Learn about Early Childhood Options